noboomu/proteus/README.md

 }
 ```

-### Arguments
----
+## Controller Parameters

-A ```io.sinistral.proteus.server.ServerRequest``` can be added as an endpoint argument if the user wishes to access request properties that are not included in the argument list.
+A ```io.sinistral.proteus.server.ServerRequest``` can be added as an endpoint parameter if the user wishes to access request properties that are not included in the parameter list.

-Proteus is capable of parsing most types of endpoint arguments automatically so long as the type has a ```fromString```, ```valueOf```, or can be deserialized from JSON.
+Proteus is capable of parsing most types of endpoint parameters automatically so long as the type has a ```fromString```, ```valueOf```, or can be deserialized from JSON.

 Multipart/Form file uploads can be passed to the endpoint methods as a ```java.io.File```, a ```java.nio.Files.Path```, or a ```java.nio.ByteBuffer```.

-Optional arguments are also supported, here is a more complex endpoint demonstrating several argument types:
+Optional parameters are also supported, here is a more complex endpoint demonstrating several parameter types:
 ```java
 @GET
 @Path("/response/parameters/complex/{pathLong}")